 Did you know that GuideStar was founded in Williamsburg?
 And it still has its main office here?
 Let’s hear it for the hometown hero for charity in America!

-For a nonprofit organization, completing your GuideStar profile gives you a competitive edge.
+Completing your GuideStar profile gives you a competitive edge for a nonprofit organization.
 According to GuideStar, “updating your GuideStar Nonprofit Profile ensures that prospective donors and funders will find the accurate, timely information about your organization.
 Your information will be seen by the 8 million users who visit GuideStar each year and millions more who visit the 200+ charitable applications and websites that are powered by GuideStar.”

 BoardSource